oddbird/oddleventy/content/blog/2023/when-to-choose-a-responsive-web-app.md

 takes less time and fewer developers to update a single codebase than to update separate codebases that use specialized technology for multiple platforms.

-### Discoverable Via Search Engine
+### Discoverable Via Search Engines
 *…when the people you want to reach will look for your content with a search engine.*

-Search engines, like Google, crawl the web looking for keywords and other information to sort and rank the content.
+Search engines, like Google, crawl the web looking for keywords and other information to sort and rank the results.
 Then they collect, process, and store a database of all that content.
 This is called *indexing*.
 RWAs live on the web, so unless special code is added to prevent it, they will automatically be indexed and appear in organic search results.

 ### Broad Reach
-*…when you want to reach a broad audience across devices.*
+*…when you want to reach a broad audience across various devices.*

-People can access the same RWA on any device from a small phone to a tablet, from a laptop to a giant desktop, unlike native mobile apps which are limited to specific supported mobile devices.
+People can access the same RWA on any device -- from a small phone to a tablet, from a laptop to a giant desktop -- unlike native mobile apps, which are limited to specific supported mobile devices.
 Additionally, the web provides a high level of backward compatibility, meaning RWAs can be available in some form even on old devices.
 On the other hand, one platform update can totally block a device from accessing a native mobile app.

 {{ embed.figure(
   data=[{